-- RoR code tends to do too much “magic.”
+- Ruby on Rails code tends to do too much “magic.”

 - Maintainability is not a great strength of the framework and the very weak typing of the language also makes the code increasingly difficult to maintain over time.

-- Shortage of flexibility: As RoR being opinionated framework what I struggle with most of the time was needed to adjust RoR based on products needs as RoR comes with hard dependencies and modules.
+- Shortage of flexibility: As RoR being opinionated framework what I struggle with most of the time was needed to adjust Ruby on Rails based on products needs as RoR comes with hard dependencies and modules.

 - Rails development is not as easy in windows environment as it is on linux and Mac.